About post-traumatic stress disorder (PTSD)

-During EMDR, your therapist will ask you to do a series of eye movements (moving eyes from side to side).
+During EMDR, your therapist will ask you to make a series of eye movements (moving eyes from side-to-side).
 At the same time, you focus on a disturbing memory.
-While it may sound strange, this therapy is thought to ‘reprocess’ the memories so that they move into the normal memory system.
+While it may sound unusual, this evidence-based therapy is thought to ‘reprocess’ the memories so that they move into the normal memory system.

 EMDR is a specialist treatment that is only offered by some therapists.

 The most common type of medication used for PTSD is an antidepressant.
 This is usually a selective serotonin reuptake inhibitor (SSRI).
 An example of an SSRI is fluoxetine.